 Can I travel from the United States to Cuba?

 In early 2015, President Obama relaxed a strict trade embargo that the US had in place against Cuba for more than five decades.
 As well as affecting commerce and financial dealings between the US and Cuba, this change also relaxed the travel restrictions for Americans who want to visit the country.
-While you still can’t visit Cuba for purely recreational reasons, there are 12 types of travel to the country that are permitted for Americans, including family visits, professional research, journalism assignments, public performance, religious activities and educational reasons.
+While you still can’t visit Cuba for purely recreational reasons in 2018, there are 12 types of travel to the country that are currently permitted for Americans, including family visits, professional research, journalism assignments, public performance, religious activities and educational reasons.

 Restrictions on Americans in Cuba